-Award season in the cinematic world is always a buzzworthy time; the 2018 season is about to wrap up, so we thought it a perfect time to look at some of our foodie movie favourites.
 While movies are a great way to unwind and escape reality for a moment, we’re often more concerned with what snacks we’re going to take into the cinema with us.
 But sometimes, a beautiful thing happens, when a movie features a mouth-watering scene or two, then we’re fully enthralled.
 Two of our favourite things all rolled up into one?
 There’s nothing better.
-We run through some of our favourite food scenes in movies and our favourite food movies.
+We run through some of our favourite foodie movies and mouthwatering scenes.

 Secret Life of Pets

 There is an early scene with Chloe the cat, where she is trying to resist the roast chicken in the fridge that easily represents all of us trying to eat healthily.
 However, the major food scene is when Max and Duke get lost and find themselves in a sausage factory ‘Wiener Kingdom’, where they eat to their heart’s content.
 Wouldn’t we all love to swim in a sea of sausages, eating our way as we go?

 Harry Potter and the Philosopher’s Stone